-Information technology resources include all university-owned computers, peripherals, and related equipment and software; voice and data communications infrastructure, all other associated tools, instruments, and facilities; and the services that make use of any of these technology resources.
-Users are encouraged to use the university computing systems in an effective, efficient, ethical, and lawful manner.
 Computer users at AUD are required to use proper social and professional etiquette when using the AUD systems.
 Use of the network implies consent for monitoring of traffic that is necessary for smooth administration of the resource.
-University e-mail services shall not be used for purposes that could reasonably be expected to cause directly, or indirectly, excessive strain on computing resources or unwarranted and unsolicited interference with use of e-mail or e-mail systems.
+University computing resources shall not be used for purposes that could reasonably be expected to cause directly, or indirectly, excessive strain on computing systems or unwarranted and unsolicited interference with use of email or email systems.